Santos’ silver spoon

 When Pastrana was succeeded by Uribe in 2002, Santos sent Duque to Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.

 While working at the IDB, Duque studied law at Georgetown and public policy at the American University.
-The candidate has claimed he also obtained a masters degree at Harvard, but this was denied by the university.
+The president has claimed he also obtained a masters degree at Harvard, but was forced to retract this after the university denied this.

 In 2011, Duque began working closely with Uribe as the assistant of a UN panel investigating an Israeli attack on activists bringing supplies to the West Bank.